 The Mapbox Geocoding API has two distinct parts: the source data we use to define locations and the tools we use to search for and return those locations.

-Our Geocoding API relies on a variety of data sources from governments, open data projects, and private companies.
-Because the Geocoding API relies on a variety of sources, results from the Geocoding API cannot be matched to OpenStreetMap sources.
+The Mapbox Geocoding API contains data sources from governments, open data projects, and private companies.
+In some cases, results from the Geocoding API may differ from Mapbox Streets or OpenStreetMap data.

 The Mapbox Geocoding API source data contains the following types of geographic information, ordered from the most granular to the largest:

-- District.
-An administrative unit that is larger than a place but smaller than a region.
-Only present in some countries
+- Locality: An administrative unit that is smaller than a place.
+Only present in some countries.

 - Place: Cities, towns, and villages.
 Note that some very large cities (such as Tokyo and Istanbul) may be categorized as regions rather than places.

-- Locality.
-An administrative unit that is larger than a place but smaller than a place.
+- District: An administrative unit that is larger than a place but smaller than a region.
 Only present in some countries.

-The Mapbox Geocoding API can accept a number of optional parameters you can use to customize your queries in order to return the most relevant results possible.
-These parameters can be specified using URL query parameters or as options when building your application with one of our client side libraries or plugins.
+The Mapbox Geocoding API accepts a number of optional parameters.
+You can use these optional parameters to customize your queries so that the most relevant results are returned.
+These parameters can be specified using URL query parameters, or they can be specified as options with one of our client-side libraries or plugins.
 These parameters allow you to view results as you type, filter results by geographic feature type, and limit or bias results to a specified area.
-For example, if you wanted to limit your search results to addresses in the Washington DC Metro area, you could set the
+For example, to limit your search results to addresses in the Washington DC Metro area, you could set the

 type parameter to